-The work of our Specialists is a vibrant component of our Elementary Program.
+The work of our Specialists is a vibrant component of our Elementary and Middle School programs.
 Led by a cadre of experts in their individual fields, our Specialists are passionate about the importance of learning as a lifetime habit of curiosity, observation, and thought.
 Our Specialists are available to Elementary students in the areas described below:

 Creative work is woven into all aspects of classroom life.
 The emphasis is not on "self-expression" but on "self-realization".
 We enrich the environments with fine painting, good music, visiting artists and special programs.
 Students undertake a formalized study and engage in larger projects in the area of the Fine Arts, which includes working with our Art Specialist, exposure to art history and a variety of media (paint, clay, paper, textiles and color).